ToshioCP/Gobject-tutorial/gfm/sec4.md

 - The third argument is the signal handler.
 It must be casted by `G_CALLBACK`.
 - The last argument is an user data.
-The signal doesn't need a user data, so NULL is given.
+The signal doesn't need a user data, so NULL is assigned.

 ## Signal emission